neurosity/neurosity-sdk-js/docs/overview.md

 ## How to use NotionJS?

 Building a good application with NotionJS can take a lot of effort.
-Here is what each section of the API doc can help you with:
+Here is what each section of the API docs can help you with:

 * **Get Started** teaches fundamental concepts for using NotionJS
 * **Guides** includes in-depth guides on various NotionJS development topics, such as [ethics](guides/ethics) and [training](guides/training).